spdx/spdx-3-model/model/Licensing/Classes/DisjunctiveLicenseSet.md

 ## Summary

-Portion of a LicenseExpression representing a set of licensing information where only any one of the elements applies.
+Portion of an AnyLicenseInfo representing a set of licensing information where only any one of the elements applies.

 ## Description

-A DisjunctiveLicenseSet indicates that _only one_ of its subsidiary LicenseExpressions is required to apply.
+A DisjunctiveLicenseSet indicates that _only one_ of its subsidiary AnyLicenseInfos is required to apply.
 In other words, a DisjunctiveLicenseSet of two or more licenses represents a licensing situation where _only one_ of the specified licenses are to be complied with.
 A consumer of SPDX data would typically understand this to permit the recipient